catalyst/catalystcloud-orchestration/hot/ubuntu-14.04/kubernetes/README.md

 ## Cleaning Up

-Each component will be registered under orchestration in the Horizon dashboard, so they are fully available their from a management perspective at https://dashboard.cloud.catalyst.net.nz/project/stacks/
+Each component will be registered under orchestration in the Horizon dashboard, so they are fully available there from a management perspective at https://dashboard.cloud.catalyst.net.nz/project/stacks/

 Additionally, the Makefile has a set of actions for deleting each component:

 * make clean_minions KEY_PAIR=<your-key-pair> - remove all the minons.
 * make clean KEY_PAIR=<your-key-pair> - remove the minions and master
 * make realclean KEY_PAIR=<your-key-pair> - remove minons, master, and private network